Fabtech logo

 Maintenance is essential for the efficient operation and longevity of an asset.
 Incorporating each of these maintenance tasks into a regular maintenance operations schedule also helps prevent costly breakdowns and extends the equipment’s lifespan.
 Here are three examples of equipment maintenance

-• Routine maintenance inspections and cleaning of components: Regularly inspecting and cleaning a machine’s parts, like say HVAC equipment or even an air-conditioning unit, helps prevent breakdowns.
+• Routine maintenance inspections and cleaning of components: Regularly inspecting and cleaning a machine’s parts, like an air-conditioning unit or larger HVAC system, helps prevent breakdowns.
 This can involve periodically checking for wear and tear and loose parts while cleaning filters, fans and surfaces to remove dust and debris.
 These tasks help identify and address problems before they start.

-• Applying lubricants to moving parts: Lubrication reduces friction and wear on moving parts like bearings, gears and chains as well as enhances machinery performance and increases the lifecycle of components, leading to fewer breakdowns and repairs overall.
+• Applying lubricants to moving parts: Applying lubricants reduces friction and wear.
+It enhances performance, extends component life and leads to fewer repairs.
 Regularly applying the appropriate lubricants also prevents overheating.

-• Adjusting settings and calibrating sensors: For a machine’s optimal operation, adjusting settings and calibrating sensors might be periodically required.
+• Adjusting settings and calibrating sensors: Adjusting settings and calibrating sensors is sometimes needed for optimal machine operation.
 This involves comparing sensor readings against standard measurements and making necessary adjustments.
-Regularly checking and adjusting parameters like temperature, pressure and speed keeps a machine running efficiently and safely with fewer breakdowns during its lifespan.
+Regularly checking parameters like temperature and pressure keeps a machine running safely with fewer breakdowns.
 Calibration maintains machine precision, helps prevent production errors and ensures the quality and consistency of an asset’s output.

 Understanding the Repair and Maintenance Tax Implications